April 4, 2026

 cat /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor

-To change the governor to powersave
+To change the governor to powersave for all CPUs, run:

 echo powersave | sudo tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor